deepyr/DutchSwap/docs/protocol/deployment/deployment_auction.rst

 1.auction_token: This is the address of ERC20 Token we just created

-2.AUCTION_TOKENS:The supply of total number of tokens for the auction(uint256)
+2.AUCTION_TOKENS:The supply of total number of tokens for the auction(uint256).
+This must be in wei(ie totalSupply * 10**18)

 3.AUCTION_START: The start date for the auction(uint)

 4.AUCTION_END: The end date for the auction(uint)]

-5.PAYMENT_CURRENCY: Address of the currency you want to pay with.
+5.PAYMENT_CURRENCY: Address of the currency you want to be paid with.
 Can be ethereum address(0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE) or a token address

 6.AUCTION_START_PRICE: Start Price for the token to start auction(in  wei).
 This should be the maximum price you want your token to be valued at